pydantic/pydantic/changes/934-dmontagu.md

-Add `parse_as_type` function for ad-hoc parsing of data into arbitrary pydantic-compatible types.
+Add `parse_obj` function for ad-hoc parsing of data into arbitrary pydantic-compatible types.